 A minimum of three of the upper-division courses taken to fulfill the minor requirements must be completed at UC Berkeley.

-Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.
+Courses that fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement for Letters & Science students.

 No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.

-All minor requirements must be completed prior to the last day of finals during the semester in which the student plans to graduate.
-If students cannot finish all courses required for the minor by that time, they should see a College of Letters & Science adviser.
+All minor requirements must be completed before the last day of finals during the semester the student plans to graduate.
+If students cannot finish all courses required for the minor by then, they should see a College of Letters & Science adviser.

 All minor requirements must be completed within the unit ceiling.
-(For further information regarding the unit ceiling, please see the College Requirements tab.)
+(Please see the College Requirements tab for further information regarding the unit ceiling.)

 Undergraduate students must fulfill the following requirements in addition to those required by their major program.